 Places to see

-- Saint Pierre – This used to be the most important town in Martinique, also called the Paris of the Caribbean.
+Saint Pierre – This used to be the most important town in Martinique, also called the Paris of the Caribbean.
 All changed when Mount Pelée erupted in 1902.
-It destroyed Saint-Pierre and killing thirty thousand people.
+It destroyed Saint-Pierre and killed thirty thousand people.
 A testimony to nature’s power.

 Things to do on your Martinique Boat Charter

-- Diving – Calm conditions are ideal to view the corals.
-Additionally sponges, anemone, and many Caribbean fish varieties.
+Diving – Calm conditions are ideal for viewing the corals.
+Additionally sponges, anemones, and many Caribbean fish varieties.
 Head to one of the dive sites close to Saint Pierre.
 Dive alongside the wrecks of ships that sank in the eruption.

 Many Caribbean islands are synonymous with “magic”.
 But the kind of magic found in Martinique is, quite simply, culinary.
 In short, cooking here is an art practiced by wizardly chefs.
 Indeed they can take something very ordinary, like spiny sea urchins, and work magic with them.
 With just a whisper of “open sesame” to the oven door, they bring forth a soufflé that is positively spellbinding.
 Martinican cuisine is a combination of African, French, and Caribbean traditions.